Ayush15rai/Apache-NiFi-/README.md

 for authorization.

 # Apache NiFi -Key Concepts

-The key concepts of Apache NiFi are as follows:

 ● Process Group: It is a group of NiFi flows, which helps a user to manage and keep flows in hierarchical manner.